Developing advanced technologies for more resilient multidomain defence structures

 Approach

 MaJoR answers this need for modernisation by advancing and demonstrating the benefits of various maintenance, joining and repair technologies through domain specific demonstrators.
 Current designs have short life spans and face high repair and maintenance costs, ultimately resulting in surging replacement costs.
-They also depend on raw materials for their manufacturing, and enhance dependencies
+They also depend on raw materials for their manufacturing, and increase dependencies

 of the supply chain with non-EU suppliers.